 Another way to describe this feeling is “clarity”.
 When one achieves a deep meditative state, there’s just consciousness.
 There’s the vastness of consciousness which feels like clarity.
 Thoughts, ideas, judgements, and perceptions cloud the mind.
 They’re useful until they’re not.
 When you constantly live in your head, you might not know what it’s like to truly experience clarity.

 The Body Feel of Meditation

-Now that we’ve covered three stages of feelings experienced when meditating, frustration, calm, and vastness, let’s focus on the body for a minute.
+Now that we’ve covered three stages of feelings experienced when meditating (frustration, calm, and vastness), let’s focus on the body for a minute.
 Meditation is a practice that does sometimes blur the boundaries between mind and body.
-During meditation, the mind races, but the body races too.
+In a meditation state, the mind races, but the body races too.
 At the beginning of a session, practitioners often experience tingling, scratching, or random aches appearing in the body.

 What frustration is for the mind, those feelings are for the body.
 They are the types of feelings that make you want to quit, stand up, and give up on the practice.
 Other feelings can arise like tiredness.
 All of a sudden, you may feel that your body has become heavy, sluggish, sleepiness seems hard to overcome.
 This is a difficult part of a meditation session, but a useful one nonetheless.
 Like thoughts of frustrations, these feelings are only feelings, nothing more, nothing less.
 And very often, they lead to more positive bodily sensations.

 During the calm moments of a meditation session, the body will often feel light and airy, supple and flexible.
 There is a mellow warmth that spreads from the toes to the crown of the head, bathing the whole body in a calming, peaceful feeling.
 At the peak of the “meditation state”, the body is completely relaxed, free from any tension, but also free from sleepiness.